 The need to cut food waste is another consumer coping strategy that brands can turn to their advantage.
 Danish grocery retailers are jumping on this trend by suggesting recipes for fridge leftovers, selling ‘surprise bags’ of surplus stock, and offering odd-shaped vegetables at affordable prices.

-Through marketing tactics based on empathy and providing meaningful solutions to real-life needs, companies can gain trust and loyalty, while giving consumers a reason to keep a brand in their basket.
+Through marketing strategies based on empathy and providing meaningful solutions to real-life needs, companies can gain trust and loyalty, while giving consumers a reason to keep a brand in their basket.

 Persevere with premiumization